kencx/source/content/til/2025-03-05-ssh-tunnel-in-script.md

 ---
-title: "Running SSH tunnels in Bash scripts"
+title: "How to run SSH tunnels in Bash scripts"
 date: 2025-03-05
 lastmod: 2025-06-11
 draft: false